GIS-Halmstad/audioguide/README.md

   // Other settings
-  "showDemoMessage": false, // If true, a basic info will be shown on app launch saying that this is a demo app "availableLanguages": [
+  "showDemoMessage": false, // If true, a basic info will be shown on app launch saying that this is a demo app "showCookieNotice": false, // If true, a cookie notice will be shown on app launch "availableLanguages": [
     // A list of available languages with corresponding country flag codes { "lang": "sv", "flag": "se" },